How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 That tells Stripe Checkout to show a promotion code field.

-After that, create the actual coupon and promotion code in Stripe.
+You still need to create the actual coupon and promotion code inside Stripe.

 For example: